Reputation systems

 Dev Lewis’ fieldwork on such systems makes them sound far less dystopian.

-I’m not expert enough to comment on this disjunct.
+I’m not expert enough to comment on this disjunction.
 The intersection with automated surveillance could lead in weird directions.
 Or not.

 The coverage mostly seems to radiate from a civil-liberties authoritarian panic, which might be justified.
 But one wonders if there is a utopian possibility here.
-Various formal and informal reputation systems are obviously already everywhere; maybe by designing technocratic ones, we have a chance to design better ones with better biases in.
-Or maybe this is an attempt to wrong headed high modernism.
-Maybe the surveillance will be nasty even without reputation systems getting involved, and the places like China that let the reputation score be front-and-centre will at least get more status information out of the process of monitoring everyone than the less prominent credit rating systems and informal networks of the west?
+Various formal and informal reputation systems are obviously already everywhere; maybe by designing technocratic ones, we have a chance to design better ones with better biases built in.
+Or maybe this is an attempt at wrong-headed high modernism.
+Maybe the surveillance will be nasty even without reputation systems getting involved, and places like China that let the reputation score be front-and-centre will at least get more status information out of the process of monitoring everyone than the less prominent credit rating systems and informal networks of the west?

-In terms of practical outcomes, I find it hard to imagine a whole society (collection of sociecieties) like China, for example, iterating as rapidly and effectively on a reputation system as does a simple controlled system Stackexchange.
+In terms of practical outcomes, I find it hard to imagine a whole society (or collection of societies) like China, for example, iterating as rapidly and effectively on a reputation system as a simple controlled system like Stackexchange does.

 Ciampaglia, Shiralkar, Rocha, et al. 2015.
 Computational Fact Checking from Knowledge Networks.” arXiv:1501.03471 [Physics].